It’s time for another installment of “mortgage match-ups,” where I pit two common home loan programs against one another.

 You see, when it comes down to it, most second mortgages are home equity loans.
 And vice versa.

-You should be, considering the ambiguity of it all…let’s break it down.
+You should be, considering the ambiguity of it all…let’s break it down once and for all.

 Second Mortgages, HELOCs, Home Equity Loans

-This could be a HELOC or a home equity loan.
+This secondary loan could be a HELOC or a home equity loan.

 A HELOC, as previously mentioned, is a line of credit.
-In other words, you get a home loan with a certain line of credit, or draw amount, which you can use kind of like a credit card.
+In other words, you get a home loan with a certain fixed line of credit, or draw amount, which you can use kind of like a credit card, except it’s secured by your home.

-After the draw period, the amount drawn upon must be paid back during the repayment period.
+After the draw period ends, the amount drawn upon must be paid back during what’s called the repayment period.

-*Note that while a HELOC is often used as a second mortgage, it can also be a stand-alone first mortgage, taken out by the homeowner when their mortgage is free and clear, or to refinance an existing lien.
+*Note that while a HELOC is often used as a second mortgage, it can also be a stand-alone first mortgage, taken out by the homeowner when their home is free and clear, or it can be used to refinance an existing first lien.

-Finally there’s the home equity loan, which can refer to both a HELOC or a closed-end second mortgage.
+Then we have the home equity loan, which can refer to both a HELOC or a closed-end second mortgage.
+Technically, it should be the latter.

-A “closed-end second mortgage” is a home loan that operates similarly to a first mortgage in that it’s a fixed amount, not a line of credit.
+A “closed-end second mortgage” is a home loan that operates similarly to a first mortgage in that it’s a fixed loan amount taken out all at once, not a line of credit.

 Unfortunately, many banks and mortgage lenders use the phrase “home equity loan” and “HELOC” interchangeably, adding to the confusion.